What is projection welding and how does it work?

 4. Electrode geometry

 The shape and size of the electrodes influence the distribution of electrical current and heat to the workpieces.
-The geometry of the electrodes must be selected so that they make optimum contact with the projection and distribute the heat evenly to ensure a high-quality welded joint.
+The geometry of the electrodes must be selected to ensure that they make optimum contact with the projection and distribute the heat evenly, ensuring a high-quality welded joint.

 5. Material properties of the workpieces